What is stone skipping? The art of throwing flat rocks across the water has become a semi-professional sport involving technique and science.

 And because air is 784 times less dense than water, its impact on the rock's flight is relatively minimal.

 We could say stone skimming is a miracle of fluid dynamics.
-But there's more it than math and science.
+But there's more to it than math and science.

 The Guinness World Record